bshashikadze/pepquantify/README.md

 if true imputation will be performed if set to false no imputation will be performed (default false)

 * n_element_peptide:
-peptide data is the nth element (usually not necessary to change) (default 1)
+peptide data is the nth element of the list (not necessary to change) (default 1)

 * condition1:
 name of the first condition that should be compared (note that order matters for the fold-change direction)